smart-freelancer-ai/smart.freelancer.ai/replit.md

 - Development uses Vite middleware for HMR
 - API routes prefixed with /api to avoid conflicts

-The application follows modern web development best practices with TypeScript throughout, comprehensive error handling, and a scalable architecture suitable for a freelancer services platform.
+The application follows modern web development best practices with TypeScript throughout, comprehensive error handling, and a scalable architecture suitable for a freelancer services platform with dynamic content management capabilities.

+## Recent Changes (January 2025)

+**Supabase Integration**: Migrated from Neon Database to Supabase for better real-time capabilities and easier management.
+Updated project to use new Supabase project (ygallbgbgowgygzzbvsi).

+**Dynamic Blog System**: Implemented complete blog content management with:
+- Dynamic blog post fetching and display
+- Admin interface for content creation
+- Arabic content support with proper RTL layout
+- Automatic slug generation for Arabic titles
+- Image support and publish/unpublish functionality

+**UI/UX Improvements**: Fixed all React nested anchor warnings, improved navigation, and enhanced Arabic typography with proper RTL support throughout the application.